AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 **Matrices**

 A matrix is a rectangular array of numbers, symbols/or mathematical expressions.
-Each individual item in a matri
+Each individual item in a matrix is called an element of the matrix.
+An example of a 2x3 matrix is shown below.

+$$
+\begin{pmatrix}
+1 & 2 & 3 \\
+4 & 5 & 6 \\
+\end{pmatrix}
+$$